 It comes in over $100 but it provides you with every tool you could ever need for DIY PDR and will save you much more in repair costs!

-This set gives you 3 dent pulling devices (including a slide hammer), a tap down kit, a glue gun ,8 glue sticks, numerous glue tabs and an LED Reflector board which helps you perfect those hellish highs and lows.
+This set gives you 3 dent pulling devices (including a slide hammer), a tap down kit, a glue gun ,8 glue sticks, numerous glue tabs, and a PDR Line board which helps you perfect those hellish highs and lows.

 Thankfully for those of you who don’t want the hassle of having to watch videos on every single tool in the set, Gliston has created detailed picture guides with text teaching you just enough to get the finish you desire.

 Gliston is so confident in their long-lasting product quality they offer 2 years warranty.
 If you find a way to break the robust dent removal tools in the first 2 years you own them, they’re happy to replace them or send you a refund!

 Buy the Gliston 89 Piece PDR Kit on Amazon